The Program for the Study of LGBT Health:

 Renato has presented at national and international conferences including The International Conference on AIDS and The National Transgender Health Summit.
 He has authored articles about sexual health for The Advocate, The Huffington Post and The New York Times.
 He was the recipient of the 2013 George Washington University School of Public Health and Health Services Geiger Gibson Emerging Leader award.

-Will is the Coordinator of the AFFIRM study of trangender identity development, working with Drs.
-Anke Ehrhardt and Walter Bockting.
-He is currently a doctoral student in Sociomedical Sciences at Columbia University’s School of Public Health and is primarily interested in studying the social factors that influence the health practices and outcomes of transgender individuals, as well as the particular needs of transgender individuals as it relates to health services.
-Prior to attending Columbia, Will worked as a clinical therapist for children in various community behavioral health clinics in Philadelphia as well as a patient advocate and clinical case manager for perinatally infected children with HIV at the Children's Hospital of Philadelphia (CHOP).
+Will Mellman, PhD, M.S.W. is the Coordinator of Project AFFIRM.
+He completed his doctorate in Sociomedical Sciences at Columbia University’s School of Public Health.
+He is primarily interested in studying the social factors that influence the health practices and outcomes of transgender individuals.
+His dissertation focused on the dating and relationship experiences of transgender men and their cisgender partners with a particular focus on how transgender men learn about and navigate romantic relationships in the context of identity development and affirmation.
+Prior to attending Columbia, Will completed a Master of Social Work at the University of Pennsylvania and worked as a clinical therapist for children in various community behavioral health clinics in Philadelphia as well as a patient advocate and clinical case manager for perinatally infected children with HIV at the Children’s Hospital of Philadelphia (CHOP).